codatio/codat-docs/docs/lending/guides/general-loan-writeback.md

 </Tabs>

 Display the response to the customer and allow them to select the account.
-Store the returned `id` and use it as the borrower's account Id in future operations.
+Store the returned `id` and use it as the borrower's `accountId` in future operations.

-Next, you need to create a new bank account in the borrower's accounting system.
-This will be the lender's - your - virtual bank account, used to track transactions associated with your lending activity.
+Next, create a new bank account that will act as a virtual bank account for your lending activity:

-Use our [Get create/update bank account model](/lending-api#/operations/get-create-update-bankAccounts-model) to get the expected data for the bank account creation request payload.
-Then, use the [Create bank account](/lending-api#/operations/create-bank-account) endpoint to create the new account in the accounting platform.
+1. Use our [Get create/update bank account model](/lending-api#/operations/get-create-update-bankAccounts-model) to get the expected data for the bank account creation request payload.
+The data required can vary depending on the platform.
+2. Use the [Create bank account](/lending-api#/operations/create-bank-account) endpoint to create the new account in the accounting platform.

 <Tabs>
 <TabItem value="nodejs" label="TypeScript">